codemonkey1101/ucb-mlai-capstone/README.md

 #### Target classes (categorical)
-MadePlayoffs - target classifier that defines whether a team made it to the playoffs in the season for that 'Year' (derived from NFL_team_playoff_perc_win_data.csv) wins - number of wins during a regular season per team. losses - number losses during a regular season per team. ties - number of ties during a regular season per team points_scored - Total number of points scored by the team points_allowed - Total number of points allowed by the team score_differential - (points scored - points allowed)
+MadePlayoffs - target classifier that defines whether a team made it to the playoffs in the season for that 'Year' (derived from NFL_team_playoff_perc_win_data.csv)

 #### Features (numeric)
 Year - the year the season was played.